 Are my assets structured in a way that limits my exposure to potential liability?

-Significant changes to the federal gift and estate tax system went into effect in 2018.
-Even more recently, Congress has passed legislation to substantially alter income tax deferral opportunities with regard to inherited retirement accounts.
-For those who implemented their estate plan prior to the legislation, these new laws could lead to unintended consequences and even tax inefficiencies.
-Our attorneys regularly lead seminars and advise clients about planning under the new system, and we are fully prepared to discuss the potential ramifications with you.
+Significant changes to federal gift and estate tax law went into effect in 2018.
+Even more recently, Congress passed legislation to substantially alter income tax deferral opportunities with regard to inherited retirement accounts.
+And now, in light of government stimulus spending and a shifting political landscape in Washington, D.C., it is safe to assume (i) that additional changes are on the horizon, and (ii) that those changes may not be "friendly" to many taxpayers.
+For those who implemented their estate plan without proper consideration of recent or future legislation, new laws could lead to unintended consequences and even tax inefficiencies.
+Our attorneys regularly lead seminars and advise clients about planning during uncertain times, and we are fully prepared to discuss the potential ramifications with you.

 While tax minimization is a result that most clients would prefer, non-tax-related estate planning issues and objectives may be even more important for many of us.
 In today's litigious and bureaucratic social climate, a thoroughly-considered estate plan is vital to a family's future.
 Careful planning can help ensure: (a) that the time leading up to your death is less difficult and stressful for your family, (b) that your estate is able to be settled in an efficient and cost-effective manner, and (c) that your beneficiaries are protected against subsequent lawsuits or divorce.
 These issues are central in the planning efforts that our attorneys undertake with clients.

-Move estate and related planning to the top of your 2020 resolutions list.
+Put your renewed focus on family and health to good use.
+Move estate and related planning to the top of your 2021 resolutions list.
 There is no time like the present to implement or update a plan that will be meaningful to your family.